Frequently Asked Questions

 Q. Will West Virginia Academy have the same State Assessments?

 Yes!
 West Virginia Academy will give the same standardize tests as in non-charter public schools.
-Assessments are important measures for our teachers and administrators to see if our teaching methods and curriculum are successful.
+Assessments are a very important measure for our teachers and administrators to see if our teaching methods and curriculum are being implemented successfully.
+Our decisions are data-driven to enable our teachers to implement the most effective methods and continuously improvement.

 Q. Can Anyone Attend West Virginia Academy?